 What guides your organization and the people in it?

-The paradigm shift that is needed is something that allows leaders to go beyond the policies, procedures and metrics.
-Leaders need something that provide principles on how to lead, and how an organization should operate and make decisions that provide purpose for their employees.
+The paradigm shift that is needed is something that allows leaders to go beyond the policies, procedures, and metrics.
+Leaders need something that provides principles on how to lead, and how an organization should operate and make decisions that provide purpose for their employees.
 The solution is a culture statement that tells the organization who they are, which will help them in what they do and how they do it.
 Why a culture statement and not company values?
-Values are wonderful, but they become stand alone and absolute.
+Values are wonderful, but they become stand-alone and absolute.
 Unfortunately, values cannot be absolute – it is the application of values that matter.
 It’s more than a document, it’s a process, a journey toward better outcomes.

 This culture creation has worked for professional football teams, universities, Fortune 100 companies and countless others.
 Kenning’s patented techniques get the absolute best from your people and make your organization as successful as the best units in the military.
 If you are interested in learning more contact me at email@example.com.